 Plants You Receive

 Your plant will be shipped potted in a 4-inch pot.
 All plants were propagated on-site from proven mother plants in our collection.
-The last photo is representative of plants for sale.
+Leaves may or may not have the characteristic staghorn shape at the time of shipping.

 Please watch the monthly video podcast